NETWORK¶

 -

-Custom Range: You can enable Custom Range to define legend color ranges for the selected filling indicator.
-The legend colors will be equally divided into five segments based on the maximum and minimum values, each automatically corresponding to five different colors.
-Lines and nodes outside the data range will be grayed out;
+Custom Ranges: You can enable Custom Ranges to define custom legend color intervals for the selected fill metric.
+Legend colors will be divided into five equal intervals based on maximum and minimum values.
+Each interval corresponds to a different color.
+Lines and nodes outside the defined range appear grayed out;

 -

-Mouse Hover: Hovering over a Deployments node displays sent bytes, received bytes, TCP delay, TCP fluctuation, TCP retransmission counts, TCP connection counts, TCP closure counts, sent bytes, received bytes, requests per second, error rates, and average response times.
+Mouse Hover: Hovering over a Deployment node displays sent bytes, received bytes, TCP latency, TCP jitter, TCP retransmission count, TCP connection attempts, TCP closures, sent bytes, received bytes, requests per second, error rate, and average response time.

-In Infrastructure > Network, selecting Deployment allows switching to the Deployments network list to view network traffic, data connections, and status codes between source Deployments IP/ports and target IP/ports, including TCP delays, sent bytes, received bytes, request counts, 3xx status codes, and 4xx status codes.
+Under Infrastructure > Network, select Deployment to switch to the Deployment network list view.
+This allows viewing network traffic and data connection details between source Deployment IPs/ports and target IPs/ports, including TCP latency, sent/received bytes, request count, 3xx status codes, and 4xx status codes.

 Warning

-The Deployments network supports viewing network traffic between Deployments.
-It supports viewing network traffic and data connections between source IPs and target IPs based on IP/ports, displaying them in real-time through visualization to help businesses understand their system's network operation status, quickly analyze, trace, and locate issue faults, and prevent or avoid business problems caused by performance degradation or interruptions.
+Deployment networks support viewing traffic between Deployments.
+You can analyze network traffic and data connection status between source and target IPs/ports in a visualized manner, helping enterprises monitor network performance in real time, quickly analyze, trace, and locate issues, and prevent or avoid business problems caused by network degradation or interruptions.

-After successful collection of Deployments network data, it will be reported to the Guance console.
-You can view the network performance monitoring data information for the current Deployments in Network > Deployment by clicking to view network details.
+After successful collection of Deployment network data, it will be reported to the Guance console.
+Under Network > Deployment, click to view network details to access all Deployment network performance monitoring data within the workspace.

 Warning

-- Currently, only Linux systems are supported, and except for CentOS 7.6+ and Ubuntu 16.04, other distributions require a Linux kernel version higher than 4.0.0;
+- Currently supports only Linux systems, and except for CentOS 7.6+ and Ubuntu 16.04, other distributions require a Linux kernel version higher than 4.0.0;

-- Deployments network traffic data is retained for the last 48 hours by default; Free Plan retains data for the last 24 hours by default;
+- Deployment network traffic data is retained for the last 48 hours by default, while the Free Plan retains data for the last 24 hours;

-- In the Deployments details page, clicking to enter Network, the time widget defaults to fetching data from the last 15 minutes and does not support automatic refreshes, requiring manual clicks to refresh and obtain new data.
+- When entering Network from the Deployment detail page, the Time Widget defaults to fetching the last 15 minutes of data and does not support automatic refresh; manual refresh is required to fetch new data.

-The Deployments network supports network performance monitoring based on TCP and UDP protocols.
-Combined with incoming and outgoing, there are six selection options:
+Deployment networks support network performance monitoring based on TCP and UDP protocols.
+Combined with incoming and outgoing directions, there are six combinations available:

 - incoming + tcp protocol